Spooks series 1: Critical reception

 The first series received generally favourable reviews.
-Joe Joseph of The Times stated that it "bears a closer resemblance [to] 24," which "shaded the pleasure of this opening episode", but felt that by the end of the episode, Spooks had "established a voice of its own."
-Gerard O'Donovan of The Telegraph thought that the series "proved thoroughly entertaining", and praised Wolstencroft's writing, which O'Donovan felt was "confident enough to be playful with its subject – especially regarding Britain's poor-relation relationship with America."
-Alison Graham of the Radio Times called the first series "a tremendous pieces of hokum, which is only slightly po-faced (but in a knowing kind of way) and which manages to stay just on the right side of self-parody."
+Joe Joseph of The Times stated that it "bears a closer resemblance [to] 24", which "shaded the pleasure of this opening episode", but felt that by the end of the episode, Spooks had "established a voice of its own".
+Gerard O'Donovan of The Telegraph thought that the series "proved thoroughly entertaining", and praised Wolstencroft's writing, which O'Donovan felt was "confident enough to be playful with its subject – especially regarding Britain's poor-relation relationship with America".
+Alison Graham of the Radio Times called the first series "a tremendous pieces of hokum, which is only slightly po-faced (but in a knowing kind of way) and which manages to stay just on the right side of self-parody".
 Thomas Sudcliff of The Independent felt it was a "different kind of spy drama" with "a literal description, derived from the sort of rueful story you could imagine being told at an MI5 staff social", and "a lot of bullshit too, naturally.
 This is one of those dramas where colleagues never make small talk but instead launch straight into an urgent purposive shorthand."

-Nancy Banks-Smith of The Guardian stated the series is "one of those shiny and insubstantial series," adding that "all that leaping out of bed at dawn on the pretext that you have to go and sell a house tends to wear thin."
+Nancy Banks-Smith of The Guardian stated that it was "one of those shiny and insubstantial series", adding that "all that leaping out of bed at dawn on the pretext that you have to go and sell a house tends to wear thin".
 Banks-Smith also called the story "slightly unexpected" and stated, "Spooks appears to plume itself on its authenticity, and there are moments, well one moment, so stupid it has to be true."
 Fellow Guardian reviewer Gareth McLean stated that Spooks is "so good it makes you want to be a spy."
 Dennis Landmann of MovieFreak rated the series eight out of ten, calling it "thrilling, dramatic, and fast", while "much more concise" than many American series.
-Landmann added; "Each story is complex and convincing, plus the scripts are very well written.
+Landmann added, "Each story is complex and convincing, plus the scripts are very well written.
 A lot goes on in each episode, and it's detrimental for a show like this to keep the action and tension going as fast as possible."
 The reviewer also noted that having only six episodes worked as an advantage over American television, stating "while this seems incredibly short, the idea is actually very good.
 This ensures that each episode is strong in content and execution.
 American shows tend to run for 20–25 episodes a season, and while developments occur, there are always the filler episodes.
 With [Spooks] there is nothing like it, no filler material at all.
 In fact, the first season sees a lot of development."